Chapter 03 - Metamorphosis

 "Yeah, I'm giving it up."

-"You're pretty badass today, taking out Jack by yourself.
+"You were pretty badass today, taking out Jack by yourself.
 Kinda like Buffy."